 Foods To Include In The ADHD Diet

-There isn’t a specific food that can cure or alleviate ADHD symptoms.
-According to some studies, a western-style diet high in fat and refined sugar is associated with an increased risk of ADHD, while a Mediterranean diet rich in fruits, vegetables, whole grains, legumes, seafood and olive oil is known to have an inverse relation with ADHD.
+While there isn’t a specific food that can cure or alleviate ADHD symptoms, ADHD is associated with certain diets.
+According to some studies, a western-style diet high in fat and refined sugar is linked with an increased risk of ADHD, while a Mediterranean diet rich in fruits, vegetables, whole grains, legumes, seafood, and olive oil has an inverse relation with ADHD (2) (3).
 Hence, parents should focus on making the child’s daily diet nutritious.

-A well-balanced ADHD diet should contain various healthy foods from different food groups and provide the following nutrients.
+A well-balanced ADHD diet should contain various healthy foods from different food groups and provide the following nutrients (4).

 1. Complex carbohydrates

-Complex carbs are carbs that the body digests slowly, causing a steady release of glucose (simple sugars) into the bloodstream.
-A steady release of glucose is essential to regulate hunger.
+Complex carbs are sugars that the body digests slowly, causing a steady release of glucose (a simple sugar) into the bloodstream (5).
+A steady release of glucose is essential for hunger and appetite regulation and energy metabolism.
 Whole grains and cereals, legumes, fruits, and starchy vegetables are good sources of complex carbohydrates.
 So, add these foods to your child’s diet in moderation and as a part of a healthy and wholesome diet.

 2. Lean protein

-Protein is the building block of life and helps regulate many functions in the body, from cell regeneration to enzyme production.
-Add healthy sources of protein, such as beans, legumes, tofu, low-fat dairy, egg white, chicken, fish, and nuts, to your child’s daily diet for muscle growth.
-Children between four and 14 years require 19 to 46grams of protein per day.
+Protein is the building block of life and helps regulate many functions in the body, from cell regeneration to enzyme production (6).
+Add healthy sources of protein, such as beans, legumes, tofu, low-fat dairy, egg whites, chicken, fish, and nuts, to your child’s daily diet for muscle growth.
+Children between four and 14 years require 19 to 46 grams of protein per day (7).

 3. Healthy fats

-Children between four to 14 years of age should receive25 to 35 percent of their total daily energy from fats.
+Children between four to 14 years of age should receive 25 to 35 percent of their total daily energy from fats (7).
 Of these, less than ten percent should come from saturated fats and the remaining from unsaturated fats.
 Fats are essential for humans for several reasons, including aiding the absorption of fat-soluble vitamins A, D, E, and K.

-So, feed unsaturated fats, such as MUFA and PUFA, in the right proportions to a child.
-And ensure you include omega-3 fatty acids (PUFA), which may reduce symptoms of ADHD.
+So, feed unsaturated fats, such as MUFAiXFatty acids with use in the prevention of conditions such as heart disorders and high blood pressure. and PUFAiXEssential fatty acids required for the proper functioning of the cells, and brain and prevention of diseases. , in the right proportions to a child.
+And ensure you include omega-3 fatty acids (PUFA), which may reduce symptoms of ADHD (8).
 Some of the good sources of omega-3 fatty acids include

 - Fatty fish (tuna and salmon)